wmde/wikidata-wikibase-architecture/systems/WikibaseClient/01-Introduction_and_Goals.md

 ## Requirements Overview

+The overall goal of Wikibase Client is to allow MediaWiki sites to connect to a [Wikibase Repository](../../Glossary.md#wikibase-repository), using repository data in articles.

+Wikidata specific goals are also fullfilled by Wikibase Client:

+- Centrally manage interwiki links

+### Basic Usage

+- A user can include data from a [Wikibase Repository](../../Glossary.md#wikibase-repository) in [wikitext](../../Glossary.md#wikitext)
+- A user can connect multiple pages on separate sites together
+- A user can edit some amount of centrally held data from the Wikibase Client site

 ## Quality Goals

 - Entity data which is included in a [Wikibase Client's](../overall/../../Glossary.md#wikibase-client) content is eventually consistent with updates on the corresponding [Wikibase Repository](../../Glossary.md#wikibase-repository).
 The Repository notifies the Client of updates via [Entity Change Notifications](./06-Runtime_View.md#entity-change-notifications) to which the Client reacts by purging the caches of pages which include data of the affected Entities which in turn pulls the updated Entity data from the Repository.